 horses

-The Horsemen's Club is a professional, career oriented student organization dedicated to the promotion of humane horse training methods through professional instruction, demonstration and practice.
-The club provides experiential learning opportunities for students interested in horse training, production, marketing and sales management as a career path.
+• Mission: The promotion of humane horse training through professional instruction, demonstration and practice.
+Provides experiential learning opportunities in training, production, marketing and sales management .
 Members must be previously or currently enrolled in EQUH 253-Starting Colts and EQUH 256-Developing The Young Horse.

 Intercollegiate Horse Show Association Team